ariadne-notes/networking/wikijs-duplicati-traefik-portainer.md

 #

 #
-# This is a VM (grove) that hosts portainer.
-These are services started by docker compose
+# This is a VM that hosts portainer.
+These are services started by docker compose.
 #
 # sudo docker comopose up -d
 # sudo docker compose down